finix-payments/finix-flex-docs-generator/sections/payment_instruments/create_card/response.md

 <aside class="warning">
 Please note that creating cards directly via the API should only be done for testing purposes.
-You must use the Tokenization.js library to remain out of PCI scope.
+You must use the Tokenization iframe or javascript client to remain out of PCI scope.
 </aside>

-Please review our guide on how to tokenize cards via the [tokenization.js library](#tokenization-js)
+Please review our guide on how to tokenize cards via the [embedded tokenization form](#embedded-tokenization-using-iframe)

 #### HTTP Request